Shielduser/Shielduser/README.md

 - 👋 Hi, I’m @Shielduser
-- 🌱 I’m currently learning Echo Windows Batch Files
+- 🌱 I’m currently learning print("Python")
 - 📫 How to reach me hackme129@outlook.com
 - (Responses Will Be Delayed)